volunteercjt/capstone_da9_chase/README.md

 Big thanks to Ed Brown and AJ Grande for all their help and feedback as I put together my capstone project and presentation.
 Their help bouncing ideas back and forth was invaluable.

+Thank you to Ashley Canino and Michael Frieh for all of their guidance during my job search.
+Pivoting to a new career is not easy, but their valuable advice helped immensely.

+Thank you to my classmates!
+The past 6 months was great getting to know everyone and learning from everyone.
+Working in a group setting helped propel my data analytics knowledge forward much further than when I was going alone.
+Thank you very much and all the best!

 [Back to Contents](#contents)